moslem435/moslem435/README.md

 Cross-Platform Architect | Indie Game Developer | DevOps Engineer

 Building high-performance cross-platform engines and exploring the boundaries of the browser.
+Bridging the gap between native power and web ecosystems through WebAssembly and Cloud-Native infra.
 Dedicated to bridging the gap between native performance and web-based ecosystems.

 ---